Shibam802/Adversarial_Attack/README.md

 # Adversarial_Attack
-Multi-Class Detection of Adversarial Perturbation with Local Histogram Equalization and High-Pass Filters Here's a complete `README.md` file you can use for your GitHub repository.
-It clearly describes your project, dependencies, usage, and key results.
-You can copy and paste this into a `README.md` file in your repository:
+Multi-Class Detection of Adversarial Perturbation with Local Histogram Equalization and High-Pass Filters

 ---

 # 🔐 Adversarial Attack Type Classifier using GhostNet and CIFAR-100

 This project builds a robust image classifier that identifies whether an image is clean or has been modified by an adversarial attack.
-It leverages **GhostNet** as the backbone model and operates on the **CIFAR-100** dataset with preprocessing via **Local Histogram Equalization (LHE)** and **High-pass filtering**.
+It leverages "GhostNet" as the backbone model and operates on the "CIFAR-100" dataset with preprocessing via "Local Histogram Equalization (LHE)" and "High-pass filtering".
 Adversarial examples are generated using popular attacks like FGSM, PGD, BIM, AutoAttack, and random noise.

 ---